Is Waldenstrom’s Disease?

 - weight loss

 - skin lesions

 - skin discoloration

 - swollen glands

 If the amount of IgM in your body becomes severely high, you may

-- vision changes including blurry vision and vision loss
+- vision changes, including blurry vision and

-- dizziness (vertigo)
+- dizziness or vertigo

 - changes in mental status